 Accounting for complexity and time

-Using Shoreline Operations & Maintenance Design, Statoil was able to account for the complexity (stochasticity, variability, time dependency and interdependence) of operating and maintaining an offshore wind park as well as increase their understanding of the system’s behavior over time.
+Using Shoreline’s O&M Design™, Equinor was able to account for the complexity (stochasticity, variability, time dependency, and interdependence) of operating and maintaining an offshore wind park as well as increase their understanding of the system’s behaviour over time.